Championship of Italy. Fiorentina Kokorina visiting Genoa, Inter will host Bologna, Atalanta Miranchuk vs. Salernitana – Football

 The 4th round of Serie A started on Friday with the match between Sassuolo and Torino (0: 1).

-On Saturday, Alexandra Kokorina’s Fiorentina will play on the road against Genoa, Alexey Miranchuk’s Atalanta against Salernitana, Inter will host Bologna.
+On Saturday, Fiorentina by Aleksandr Kokorin will play away from Genoa, Aleksey Miranchuk’s Atalanta will play Salernitana, Inter will host Bologna.

 On Sunday, Roma will play an away match against Verona, Juventus will face Milan.